benadelm/hermA-Crawler-Toolbox/README.md

 In this example, the three files `mycrawl_bvitg_005361_d.txt`, `mycrawl_bvitg_005391_d.txt` and `mycrawl_ztg-nrw_000472_d.txt` share the same token sequence, and the two files `mycrawl_bkk-extraplus_000193_a.txt` and `mycrawl_extra-plus_000306_a.txt` share another token sequence.

-The tool works by building a hash table of token sequences in memory, so you may want to increase Java’s heap memory budget (`-Xmx` option).
+The tool works by building a hash table of token sequences in memory, so you may want to increase Java’s heap memory budget (`-Xmx` option, see [Java options](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/java.html)).

 ## Visited Hosts Statistics (‘<span lang="de">Umtriebe</span>’)